NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 If the returned address is negative, consider it to be a QDOS error code. (-6 means channel not open & -15 means not a SCR\_ or CON\_ channel.)

-SCREEN\_BASE  allows you to write  programs  that need not make guesses about the whereabouts of the screen memory, or assume that if `VER$ <KeywordsV.clean.html#ver>`__ gives a certain result, that a Minerva ROM is being used, this may not always be the case.
+SCREEN\_BASE  allows you to write  programs  that need not make guesses about the whereabouts of the screen memory, or assume that if :ref:`ver-dlr` gives a certain result, that a Minerva ROM is being used, this may not always be the case.
 Regardless of the ROM in use, this function will always return the screen address for the given channel.

 **EXAMPLE**